ch-sa/labelCloud/README.md

 |                                `Esc`                                 | Cancels Selected Points                              |

-See [documentation.md](https://github.com/ch-sa/labelCloud/blob/master/docs/documentation.md) for software conventions.
+See [Conventions](https://ch-sa.github.io/labelCloud/conventions/) for the principles on which the software is built.

 ## Usage & Attribution
 When using the tool feel free to drop me a mail with feedback or a description of your use case (christoph.sager[at]tu-dresden.de).